Francisco Dumetz: Life

 He was a native of Majorca, Spain, where he entered the Franciscan Order.
 In May, 1770, he went to Mexico with forty-eight other Franciscans to join the Franciscan missionary college of San Fernando in Mexico City.

 On volunteering for the Indian missions, he was sent to California in October, 1770.
 Sailing from San Blas, Jalisco, with ten friars in January, 1771, he reached Monterey in May and was assigned to Mission San Diego.
 In May, 1772, he was transferred to Mission San Carlos Borromeo de Carmelo, and in May, 1782, was appointed for Mission San Buenaventura.

 There he continued his mission work until August, 1797, when he was directed to found Mission San Fernando.
-Father Dumetz remained there from its founding on 8 September to the end of 1805, except during 1803 and 1804 when apparently he resided at San Gabriel.
+Dumetz remained there from its founding on 8 September to the end of 1805, except during 1803 and 1804 when apparently he resided at San Gabriel.

-From January, 1806, to the time of his death, Father Dumetz was stationed at San Gabriel.
+From January, 1806, to the time of his death, Dumetz was stationed at San Gabriel.
 His remains were buried in the mission church on 15 January.
 Dumetz was the last of the pioneer friars in California, where he worked without interruption for forty years.